wertisml/Statistical_methods/DLNM/Read_Me.md

 - The files needed are located in the folder Data, make sure to get your working directories set up correctly.

 ## DLNM
-### Analysis using Distributed Lag Non-linear Models (DLNM) and Generalized Non-linear Models (GNM) to estimate the relationship between mental health outcomes and temperature in different regions.
+- Analysis using Distributed Lag Non-linear Models (DLNM) and Generalized Non-linear Models (GNM) to estimate the relationship between mental health outcomes and temperature in different regions.

+## Packages Required
+- data.table
+- mixmeta
+- dlnm
+- dplyr
+- scales
+- tsModel
+- splines
+- lubridate

+## Steps
 1. Import necessary libraries for data manipulation, analysis, and modeling.
-These include: data.table, dplyr, dlnm, mixmeta, tsModel, splines, and lubridate.
 2. Set the working directory to "~/DLNM".
 3. Read in the "Sheps_Temp_Cities.csv" file using the `fread` function from the `data.table` package, and store it in the `Data` variable.
 4. Read in the "NC_Cities.csv" file and store it in the `cities` variable.
 Arrange the rows of `cities` based on the `order` column.